Door to door Distribution, Marketing

 What if you're on a tight budget?Start small: invest in a professional designer for one template, then reuse it across drops.
 It's not about spending fortunes; it's about spending smart.
 Cheap always costs more in the long run.

-Combine leaflets with digital because no one markets in a bubble anymore
+Combine Leaflets with digital because no one markets in a bubble anymore

 The most brilliant move in 2026 is to make your leaflet and your online content work together, not separately.
 Gone are the days when leaflet distribution was a standalone thing; now, it's part of a bigger picture that includes your website, social media, and ads.
 Why?
 Because customers don't live in silos.
 They might see your flyer, scan the QR code, check you out on Facebook, and then buy online.
 If those pieces don't connect, you're leaving money on the table.